uozuAho/orgcat/readme.md

 - survey pages should transition in < 1s
 - contains a concurrency bug so that concurrent landing on a new survey id causes that id to become unusable
+- separate staging and prod environments
+- CD: deploy on push main

 # Database